 First, consider your soil.
 Sandy soil is going to hold less water than heavier clay soil.
 Therefore, it’s going to dry out faster while the clay-like soil will hold moisture longer (and is more susceptible to overwatering).
 This is why amending the soil with compost is so important.
 Healthier soil drains better but allows for some water retention too.
 Applying mulch is also a good idea, reducing watering needs.

 Weather conditions determine when to water garden plants as well.
 If it is hot and dry, for example, you’ll have to water more often.
 Of course, in rainy conditions, little watering is needed.

 Plants, too, dictate when and how often to water.
 Different plants have different watering needs.
 Larger plants need more water as do newly planted ones.
-Vegetables, bedding plants and many perennials have more shallow roots systems and also require more frequent watering, some daily–especially in temps over 85 F. (29 C.).
+Vegetables, bedding plants, and many perennials have more shallow root systems and also require more frequent watering, some daily — especially in temps over 85 degrees F. (29 C.).
 Most container plants need watering on a daily basis in hot, dry conditions — sometimes twice or even three times a day.

 How Much Water Should I Give My Garden Plants?

 Deep watering encourages deeper and stronger root growth.
 Therefore, watering gardens about 2 inches (5 cm.) or so once a week is preferable.
 Watering more often, but less deep, only leads to weaker root growth and evaporation.